Stable Matching Games: Introduction

-Gale and Sotomayor \cite{gale1985some, roth1992two} proved a lattice structure over the set of stable matchings (briefly mentioned in Gale and Shapley \cite{gale1962college}) and showed that the algorithm in which men are proposing and women are disposing converges to the best stable matching for men.
+The marriage problem focuses on computing a coupling $\mu$ that associates each agent on one side to at most one agent on the other side.
+The coupling $\mu$ is \textit{stable} if no uncoupled pair of agents both prefer to be paired together rather than with their partners in $\mu$.
+Formally, a coupling $\mu$ is \textit{blocked} if there exists a pair of agents $(d,h) \in D\times H$, not matched between them, such that,

+where $\mu(k)$ represents the partner of $k$ in the matching $\mu$.
+The matching is stable if no pair blocks it.
+Gale and Shapley used a \textit{deferred-acceptance} algorithm to prove the existence of a stable matching for every instance.
+Their algorithm takes one of the sides of the market, called the proposer-side, and asks its agents to propose to their most preferred option that has not rejected them yet.
+Agents receiving more than one proposal accept the best one and reject all the others.
+The algorithm continues until all agents on the proposer side have been accepted by somebody.

-Balinski and Ratier \cite{balinski1997stable} proposed an elegant directed graph approach to the stable marriage problem and characterized the stable matching polytope in the one-to-one setting through linear inequalities, proving that any feasible point of the polytope is a stable matching and vice versa.
-Baïou and Balinski continued the approach and characterized in \cite{baiou2000stable} the polytope of stable matching in the one-to-many problem.
+\cite{roth1992two} studied the structure of the set of stable matchings and its core. \cite{vate1989linear} characterized the set of stable matchings in the one-to-one problem as extreme points of a polytope when $|D| = |H|$. \cite{rothblum1992characterization} extended this result to the case $|D| \neq |H|$. \cite{balinski1997stable} and (\citeyear{balinski1998graphs}) proposed an elegant directed graph approach to the problem and, like Rothblum, they characterized the stable matching polytope in the one-to-one problem through linear inequalities, proving that any feasible point of the polytope is a stable matching and vice-versa.